 *Institutions may opt-in to participate without a 360-degree video.
 Participation priority will be given to institutions with 360-degree videos for these programs.

 If there is a country/region that you are interested in that is not listed here, please let us know.
 For more information on any of these virtual fairs, or to be added to a list for specific events, please contact: Gabriela.Zelaya@trade.gov

-The Global Education Team has developed the 2017 Education and Training Services Resource Guide.
+The Global Education Team Releases Education and Training Services Guide 2019.

 Commerce Department Releases Report Ranking Top Export Markets, Including Education

 With a goal of helping U.S. educational institutions identify export markets, the Top Markets Report on Education provides in-depth commentary on key cross-border opportunities, trends, and challenges for U.S. institutions aiming to broaden their global presence.
 Country case studies in the report include Brazil, China, France and Germany, India, South Korea, Saudi Arabia, and Vietnam.